Silvio Lattanzi

 Proceedings of the 41st International Conference on Machine Learning, PMLR (2024), pp. 11979-11991

-Maximizing monotone submodular functions under cardinality constraints is a classic algorithmic problem with several applications in data mining and machine learning.
+Preview abstract Maximizing monotone submodular functions under cardinality constraints is a classic algorithmic problem with several applications in data mining and machine learning.
 In this paper we study this problem in a dynamic setting with consistency constrains.
 In this setting, elements arrive in a streaming fashion and one is interested in maintaining a constant approximation to the optimal solution and in having a stable solution (i.e., the number of changes between two consecutive solutions is bounded).
 We provide several algorithms in this setting with different trade-offs between consistency and approximation quality.
 We also complement our theoretical results with an experimental analysis showing the effectiveness of our algorithms in real world instances.
+View details

 Consistent Submodular Maximization